nich-nichy/FSD61WD-T/readme.txt

-**This project is a Guvi task**
+# This project is a Guvi task - BharatBulletin

+## Description
-It has Indian News with 100 requests per month
+It has Indian News with 100 requests per month.

+## Table of Contents
+1. Run index.html
+2. News contents